Nair-Anuja/DataMigration/README.md

 ## Solution Architecture

-Alterntaive approach is to use Azure Synapse Analytics for the whole ELT process.
+Alternative approach is to use Azure Synapse Analytics for the whole ELT process.

 ## Environment Set Up
 1. Download the [AdventureWorksLT](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) back up file.
 The link has instructions to restore the file.